mindspore-ai/mindspore/model_zoo/official/cv/vgg16/README.md

   --device_target       the evaluation backend type, default is Ascend.
   --data_path           the storage path of datasetd --device_id           the device which used to evaluate model.
-  --checkpoint_path     the checkpoint file path used to evaluate model.
+  --pre_trained     the checkpoint file path used to evaluate model.
 ```

 ### Distribute Training